 The third quarter of 2022 cost of sales decreased as a result of better yields and product quality.
-In addition, there was also a decrease in finance costs due to the US dollar and Euro foreign currency rates, triggering an unrealized foreign exchange gain.
+In addition, there was also a decrease in finance expense (income) due to the US dollar and Euro foreign currency rates, triggering a foreign exchange gain.

 The second quarter of 2022 revenue continued to increase compared to the prior quarter as a result of the rise of recurring revenue from US procedures.
 Operating expenses were higher due to the increase in headcount and software fees.
-In addition, there was also a decrease in finance costs due to the US dollar and Euro foreign currency rate, triggering an unrealized foreign exchange gain.
+In addition, there was also a decrease in finance expense (income) due to the US dollar and Euro foreign currency rate, triggering a foreign exchange gain.